 This will undoubtedly be every Icelander’s favorite season.
 The days are literally endless over the summer, which means that you better have blackout curtains at your accommodation or you’re in for some sleepless nights.
 It also means you can basically go sightseeing in the middle of the night and party in daylight until the wee hours of the morning.
 This is of course high tourist season so most services, tours and accommodation will be open and available.
-And then there’s the adorable wildlifeLink opens in a new tab, the mild weather and the overall laid-back cheerful atmosphere of summer.
-Icelanders use these months to go hikingLink opens in a new tab, camping, drive the ring roadLink opens in a new tab, go to outdoor festivals held all over the country in little seaside towns and villages and generally just have a good time.
+And then there’s the adorable wildlife, the mild weather and the overall laid-back cheerful atmosphere of summer.
+Icelanders use these months to go hiking, camping, drive the ring road, go to outdoor festivals held all over the country in little seaside towns and villages and generally just have a good time.
 The only drawback in our opinion would be that this is the one time of year that you won’t be seeing any northern lights in Iceland.
 That’s not because they’re not there, it’s because the sun won’t set for you to see them.

 Pros: 24-hour sightseeing options